instagram

 Chief Strategy Officer, SHARE

-The Reconciliation and Responsible Investment Initiative is a partnership between NATOA and SHARE.
+The Reconciliation and Responsible Investment Initiative is a partnership between the National Aboriginal Trust Officers Association (NATOA) and the Shareholder Association for Research and Education (SHARE).